wilu-conference/wilu-conference.github.io/about/_code.md

 ## Contact Information
-* Incidents may be reported to the confernce email, online form or a Code of Conduct team member by their email or by direct message in the online conference system.
+* Incidents may be reported to the conference email, via the online form, or to a Code of Conduct team member by their email or by direct message in the online conference system.
 * Email: <{{ site.email }}>
 * [WILU 2021 Conference Code of Conduct Incident Reporting Form](https://forms.office.com/r/fNJ7MikNKB)
 * Reach out directly to a member of the Code of Conduct Committee:
-- Melissa Helwig, MELISSA.HELWIG@DAL.CA
+- Melissa Helwig, Dalhousie University, MELISSA.HELWIG@DAL.CA
-- Deborah Hemming she/her, DEBORAH.HEMMING@DAL.CA
+- Deborah Hemming, Dalhousie University, she/her, DEBORAH.HEMMING@DAL.CA
 - Lindsey MacCallum, Mount Saint Vincent University, she/her, LINDSEY.MACCALLUM@MSVU.CA
 - Denyse Rodrigues, Mount Saint Vincent University, she/their, DENYSE.RODRIGUES@MSVU.CA